OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 mission files is explained.

 First in the mission files is the mission name.
-The first byte is the lenght of the string followed by the text itself.
+The first byte is the length of the string followed by the text itself.
 Then comes a priority.
 This value is used to sort the missions in the game menu.
 Then comes the number of towers in the mission followed by the offset of the tower offset table (b bytes).
 This table contains 4 bytes for